DecisionsDev/decisions-bai-sample-dashboards/topics/settingup.md

 3. If security is enabled on your Business Automation Insights installation, set the property values for the security settings (see [Securing ODM emitter communications to Kafka](https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_18.0.x/com.ibm.dba.bai/topics/tsk_bai_security_comm_top_odm_emitter_to_kafka.html)).
 If not, keep only the properties set in substep 2.

+**Note:** In Windows, give the full path to a key file by using the slash or doubling the backslash to avoid the skipping mechanism.

 4. Save your changes.

 ## Step 2: Setting up the DecisionService application to enable the Business Automation Insights events emitter.